gurupetach/barrage/barrage/README.md

 ### **Performance Optimization**
 - **Start conservatively** (10-20 threads) and scale based on target response
-- **Use intelligent scanning** to focus on relevant paths for detected technologies
+- **Comprehensive coverage** - All technology wordlists are used for maximum discovery
-- **Monitor target health** to avoid overwhelming servers
+- **Monitor target health** to avoid overwhelming servers with 400+ requests
-- **Combine strategic extensions** based on technology detection
+- **Combine strategic extensions** based on technology detection results

 ### **Security Best Practices**
 - **Respect robots.txt** and rate limits during authorized testing